Riding the Cancer Coaster: Survival Guide for Teens And Young Adults

 ABOUT ME

 Hi!
 I am Clarissa and I am a two-time acute lymphoblastic leukemia (ALL) survivor!!
-I am now 25 years old and a graduate of Duke University.
+I am now 27 years old and a graduate of Duke University.
 My passion is helping others cope with the ups and downs of life as a cancer patient or survivor.
-It is my goal to become a clinical psychologist and help adolescents and young adults with serious illnesses cope with the social and emotional challenges presented by their illnesses.
-I currently live in Sydney, Australia, with my husband, Eren, and I am a PhD candidate at the University of New South Wales, working with the Behavioural Sciences Unit, in the Kids Cancer Centre, at Sydney Children's Hospital.
+I currently live in Sydney, Australia, with my husband, Eren and son Enver.
+I am a PhD candidate at the University of New South Wales, working with the Behavioural Sciences Unit, in the Kids Cancer Centre, at Sydney Children's Hospital.
 The BSU runs a wide range of projects that aim to address the psychosocial challenges faced by childhood, adolescent, and young adult cancer patients and survivors, as well as their family members.

 To give you a bit of background on my experiences with cancer: